Jovisa/personal-finance-tracker/README.md

 </br><br>

 `GET` `/transactions`<br>
-- returns transactions form database, with summary of total income, total expences and balance
+- returns transactions from database, with a summary of total income, total expenses and balance
-- filtering is enabled with `optional parameter: typeFilter` that can be `income` or `expenses` when parameter is not present endpoint returns all Transactions, if present only Trasactions of the desired type will be returned
+- filtering is enabled with `optional parameter: typeFilter` that can be `income` or `expenses` when the parameter is not present endpoint returns all Transactions, if present only Transactions of the desired type will be returned
 - regular user can see only his transactions, admin can see them all

 - #### response without a filter: